Help Pay for College with Work Study

 Work Study jobs allow students to earn money to help pay education expenses

 Did You Know?
-A benefit of the Work Study program is that earnings do not count against you when you file your next year’s FAFSA.
-When you earn wages through other jobs it raises the Expected Family Contribution (EFC) on your FAFSA, however this is not so with Work Study earnings.
+A benefit of the Work Study program is that earnings do not count against you when you file your next year’s FAFSA or CASFA.
+When you earn wages through other jobs it raises the Expected Family Contribution (EFC) on your FAFSA or CASFA, however this is not so with Work Study earnings.
 Students earn the income, but there is no reduction in potential aid by participating in the Work Study program.

 We encourage all Work Study students to take advantage of this unique opportunity to work extra hours and earn your full award!

 What does it pay?
 CMC Work Study wages start at $15.33 an hour, pay rates can go higher depending on a student's skills, experience, and the requirements of the position.

 Please be aware that the Work Study amount shown on a student’s financial aid award letter, is not applied to a student’s CMC charges (tuition for example) as other financial aid is.
 It is a block of funds the student earns by the hour in their approved position, and is paid directly to the student every two weeks as a payroll check or direct deposit to their bank account.